 A material’s TERT rating is demonstrated using the ASTM D2303 abrasion test method, Step Method (2.5–3.25-kV) test method.
 Polymeric materials that exhibited insufficient tracking resistance (according to TERT) tend to present a higher risk of longer-term degradation over time, which leads to insulation breakdown, increased spark production and flame propagation.

-Per the ASTM standard, a material is considered to have good to excellent TERT resistance and overall resiliency if it can survive more than 200 hours during the destructive test.
+Per the ASTM standard, a material is considered to have good to excellent TERT resistance and overall resiliency if it can survive more the STEP TERT using abrasion method during this destructive test.

 2. Ultraviolet (UV) resistance

 UV resistance provides a measure of a polymer’s ability to withstand damage and failure over time from prolonged UV exposure in outdoor environments.

 Polymeric components that have poor UV resistance experience surface roughening over time, and this makes it easier for environmental pollutants to accumulate (thereby increasing the risk of arcing, tracking and ignition associated with pollution buildup).

 UV resistance is demonstrated using the ASTM G154, Cycle 3, UV-3 test method at a minimum test duration of 1,000 hours.

 However, as a better predictor of UV performance over a 30+ year lifecycle, operators should insist on a polymer that has been UV tested for 5,000 hours or more.

 A polymer’s thermal endurance rating provides a measure of a material’s ability to maintain its mechanical integrity (that is, to resist melting and deforming) in the face of sustained elevated temperatures.